Gyu-Seok0/Upitt_RS_Project/README.md

   ### [Note]
   We save all files as pickle <br>
-  We use libraries and deeplearning frameworks like pytorch, tensorflow, dgl, stellargraph and so on.<br>
+  We use libraries and frameworks like pytorch, tensorflow, dgl, stellargraph and so on.<br>
+  Keyword Network and Sentence Simiarity Network are based on BERT, which are provided from HuggingFace. <br>
   Document: [Link Predcition by using Heterogenous GraphSage](https://stellargraph.readthedocs.io/en/stable/demos/link-prediction/hinsage-link-prediction.html "Link_Prediction")